3 Causes of Burnout from a Massachusetts Depression Therapist

 Some emotions are easy to suss out.
 You may be able to tell that your irritation with your boss is really about your partner.
 But the thing about emotions that you’re ignoring is that they can be very, very tricky.
 Sometimes, it takes time and patience to get to the root of stress, irritation and hopelessness.
 Therapy is a great place to unpack emotions.
 Things like osteopathic manipulation therapy and meditation can also be good ways to heal from emotional wounds.

 I intentionally wrote about recovering from burnout before publishing this article so that you would have a place to go if any of these causes resonate with you.
+Things like naming and processing your emotions and focusing on the opposite of burnout are important steps in recovering.
+Don’t expect an immediate cure.
 It took time to become burned out, and it will take time to recover.
 But, especially if you’re Highly Sensitive, you have the capacity to listen to yourself and heal.

 About the Author